mever-team/FairBench/docs/quickstart.md

 ## 1. Prepare data

-Run your system to generate some predictions for test data.
+To assess your system, use it to generate predictions for test data.
-Here, we assess biases for a demo binary classifier and dataset, but other types of predictions can be analysed too.
+Here, we look at a binary classifier and dataset, but other types of predictions can be assessed for bias too.
 Supported data formats include lists, numpy arrays, and pytorch/tensorflow/jax tensors.